pranavvp10/pranavvp10/README.md

 ### Hi there 👋
 **I'm Pranav V P.**

-**I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development using Flask.
+**I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development.
 Other than this I'm also interested in Sports Analytics.**

-I’m currently learning JavaScript, jQuery and Node js.
+I’m currently learning JavaScript, React js and Node js.